Get 110 Mixing Tips to Create Awesome Mixes From Your Home Studio

 About Audio Issues and Björgvin Benediktsson

-We help home studio musicians and project studio producers make a greater musical impact in their lives by teaching them the skills needed to grow their hobbies and careers.
-We do this by offering simple and practical music production and success skills they can use right away to level themselves up – while rejecting negativity and gear-shaming from the industry.
+We do this by offering simple and practical music production and success skills they can use immediately to level themselves up – while rejecting negativity and gear-shaming from the industry.
 A rising tide floats all boats and the ocean is big enough for all of us to surf the sound waves.

 LEAVE A COMMENT